Make a choropleth map, part 1: create a style

 When you upload vector data to your Mapbox account, our servers convert it to a vector tileset so it can be rendered quickly and efficiently in the Mapbox Studio style editor and with Mapbox GL JS.
 The Tileset explorer shows some useful information about the tileset that was created from your uploaded data:

-• Under menu Vector layers, you can see the properties from the original GeoJSON file: density and name.
+1. Under layers Vector layers, you can see the properties from the original GeoJSON file: density and name.
 The uploaded tileset maintains the properties from the original data file, which you can use when adding style rules for the tileset.

 Create a new style

 Excellent!
 Welcome to the Mapbox Studio style editor.
-This is where you will create your map style.
+This is where you will make changes to your new map style.

 Add a new layer

-To add and style the population density data, you will need to add a new layer to the map:
+Now you will add and style the population density data, by adding a new layer to the map:

 Click the Style tab and the map will switch back to style mode displaying your new layer.
 You will see the state data on the map with a default style (black with 100% opacity).